Documentation Index

 - Init Parameter (

-- Environment Variable (
+sampling_rate) - Environment Variable (

-- Configuration File (
+TUSK_RECORDING_SAMPLING_RATE, withTUSK_SAMPLING_RATEkept as a legacy alias) - Configuration File (

-recording.sampling.base_rate, or legacy recording.sampling_rate)
+recording.sampling.base_rate, or legacyrecording.sampling_rate)

 mode defaults to fixed.